|

 PEG tube) is placed directly through the cat’s side into the stomach.
 It

-normally has to be inserted using a general anaesthetic.
-This tube is less
+normally has to be inserted using a

 likely to interfere with the cat’s swallowing mechanism than the oesophageal